jenkinsci/btc-embeddedplatform-plugin/README.md

 Property | Description | Example Value(s)
 ---------|-------------|-----------------
-**profilePath** | Path of the profile.
-If it does not exist, it will be created.
-The path can be absolute or relative to the jenkins job's workspace.<br>**mandatory** | "profile.epp"
+**profilePath** | Path of the profile, relative to the jenkins job's workspace or an enclosing "dir" block.
+If it does not exist, it will be created.<br>**mandatory** | "profile.epp"
-**slModelPath** | Path of the EmbeddedCoder model.
-The path can be absolute or relative to the jenkins job's workspace.<br>**mandatory for EC use case** | "model.slx" slScriptPath | Path of the model init script.
-The path can be absolute or relative to the jenkins job's workspace. | "init.m" **compilerShortName** | Short name of the compiler that should be used (C-Code Use Case).
-Fallback will be an already selected compiler or, if undefined, the first one that is found.<br>**mandatory for hand code use case** | "MSSDK71", "MSVC140", "MinGW64" codeModelPath | Path of the code description file.
-The path can be absolute or relative to the jenkins job's workspace.<br>_This currently required for the architecture update to work!_ | "CodeModel.xml" mappingFilePath | Path of the mapping file.
-The path can be absolute or relative to the jenkins job's workspace.<br>_This currently required for the architecture update to work!_ | "Mapping.xml"
+**slModelPath** | Path of the EmbeddedCoder model, relative to the jenkins job's workspace or an enclosing "dir" block.<br>**mandatory for EC use case** | "model.slx" slScriptPath | Path of the model init script, relative to the jenkins job's workspace or an enclosing "dir" block. | "init.m" **compilerShortName** | Short name of the compiler that should be used (C-Code Use Case).
+Fallback will be an already selected compiler or, if undefined, the first one that is found.<br>**mandatory for hand code use case** | "MSSDK71", "MSVC140", "MinGW64" codeModelPath | Path of the code description file, relative to the jenkins job's workspace or an enclosing "dir" block.<br>_This currently required for the architecture update to work with EP 2.5!_ | "CodeModel.xml" mappingFilePath | Path of the mapping file, relative to the jenkins job's workspace or an enclosing "dir" block.<br>_This currently required for the architecture update to work with EP 2.5!_ | "Mapping.xml"

 #### Step "profileCreateSL"